 about

-As a photographer, a registered architect and a Fellow of the American Institute of Architects, Tom Rossiter’s images reflect his experience as a maker and a lover of history, nature, culture and architecture.
+As a photographer, a craftsman, a registered architect and a Fellow of the American Institute of Architects, Tom Rossiter’s images reflect his experience as a maker and a lover of history, nature, culture and architecture.
 Through his commissioned work, Rossiter tells powerful architectural stories through the eyes of the architects for awards, publication, and presentations.
-His fine art work aims to synthesize his experience into offerings for the viewers and collectors.
+His fine art work aims to synthesize his experience coupled with an overarching love of nature, the night, and how they are experienced in time.
+The work takes the form of still images, intricately composited images, timelapse meditations, video and documentary works.

 Rossiter’s artistic journey started in high school where he was introduced to making pottery on the wheel.
 As a production potter in Laguna Beach he established the skills of the craft and proceeded to set up a pottery studio in Kansas City.
 Entering Rhode Island School of Design (RISD) as a potter his focus expanded to include photography, woodworking and architecture.
 Rossiter graduated from RISD with a BFA and a Bachelors of Architecture and The Senator Claiborne Pell award for Excellence in Art and Architectural History.